LEVOPHED- norepinephrine bitartrate injection, solution, concentrate

 Visually inspect LEVOPHED for particulate matter and discoloration prior to administration (the solution is colorless).
 Do not use the solution if its color is pinkish or darker than slightly yellow or if it contains a precipitate.

-Add the content of one LEVOPHED vial or ampule (4 mg in 4 mL) to 1,000 mL of 5% Dextrose Injection, USP or Sodium Chloride Injection solutions that contain 5% dextrose to produce a 4 mcg per mL dilution.
+Add the content of one LEVOPHED vial (4 mg in 4 mL) to 1,000 mL of 5% Dextrose Injection, USP or Sodium Chloride Injection solutions that contain 5% dextrose to produce a 4 mcg per mL dilution.
 Dextrose reduces loss of potency due to oxidation.
 Administration in saline solution alone is not recommended.

 Use higher concentration solutions in patients requiring fluid restriction.
 Prior to use, store the diluted LEVOPHED solution for up to 24 hours at room temperature [20°C to 25°C (68°F to 77°F)] and protect from light.

 Injection: 4 mg/4 mL (1 mg/mL norepinephrine base) sterile, colorless solution in a single-dose amber glass vial.

 Administration of LEVOPHED to patients who are hypotensive from hypovolemia can result in severe peripheral and visceral vasoconstriction, decreased renal perfusion and reduced urine output, tissue hypoxia, lactic acidosis, and reduced systemic blood flow despite "normal" blood pressure.
 Address hypovolemia prior to initiating LEVOPHED [see Dosage and Administration (2.1)].
 Avoid LEVOPHED in patients with mesenteric or peripheral vascular thrombosis, as this may increase ischemia and extend the area of infarction.